THE LAYMAN’S QUANT LEXICON

 Ito's Lemma

-A fundamental concept in stochastic calculus that provides a formula to determine the differential of a function of a stochastic process, particularly Brownian motion.
-It’s essential for option pricing and understanding complex financial derivatives.
+Ito's Lemma is a fundamental concept in stochastic calculus that determines the differential of a function of a stochastic process, particularly Brownian motion.

 Ito Calculus Multiplication Rules

-- dW_t dt = 0: The product of the increment of Brownian motion and the time increment is negligible.
+• \(dW_t \, dt = 0\): The product of Brownian motion and time increment is negligible.

 Jensen's Inequality